Sherbrooke Hussars: The Sherbrooke Regiment

-The regiment provided volunteers for the 12th Battalion, Canadian Expeditionary Force in 1914.
+The regiment provided volunteers for the 12th Battalion, CEF, in 1914.
 The following year, it provided men to the 117th (Eastern Townships) Battalion, CEF.
 After proceeding overseas the 117th was broken up to provide reinforcements for several other Canadian units serving France.

 In 1920, the Sherbrooke Regiment was reformed with two battalions – the 1st Battalion perpetuated the traditions of the 117th CEF.